-2016: (9/11) at NO: Made his Raider debut and spent the majority of the game playing on special teams...(9/18) vs. Atl.: Saw an increase in playing time and recorded two stops for the defense at middle linebacker...(9/25) at Ten.: Made his first career NFL start, manning the middle at linebacker for the defense...Finished tied for second on the team with six tackles, his best output of his rookie season...Also record his first special teams tackle of the season...(10/2) at Bal.: Made his second consecutive start while manning the middle of the defense at linebacker...Finished with a game-high 16 tackles (13 solo), also tied with Reggie Nelson for the most in a game by a Raider this season...
-Forced a fumble for the first time in his career with 8:56 left in the third quarter when he took down Terrance West...(10/9) vs. SD: Made his third consecutive start at middle linebacker, registering four tackles (two solo) including one for a loss...Also saw time on the special teams unit...(10/16) vs. KC: Recorded his fourth straight start for the defense, registering nine tackles (six) while doing so...His nine stops were second most on the team...(10/23) at Jac.: In his seventh appearance in his rookie campaign, served as an exclusive member of the special teams unit and recorded one assisted tackle in his efforts, the first tackle he has registered on special teams this season...(10/30) at TB: Played in his eighth game of the season, contributing primarily as a special teams player in the victory...(11/6) vs. Den.: Saw limited action on defense while being a major contributor on the special teams unit...(11/21) vs. Hou.: Registered the first defensive stops since Week 6 against the Chiefs, finishing with three tackles (two) in the game while also contributing in a special teams role...(11/27) vs. Car.: Started at middle linebacker in the absence of Perry Riley Jr., his first start since Week 6 against the Chiefs...His eight stops (seven) led the team in the victory...(12/4) vs. Buf.: Saw limited action on defense with the return of Riley Jr., and played an increased role on special teams...(12/8) at KC: Recorded two special teams tackles (one) in the game...(12/18) at SD: Only seeing time on special teams, notched another tackle for the unit.
+2016: Rookie linebacker who was one of three rookies on the team to play in all 16 games this season, starting in five of them...Signature games included his first career start at linebacker in Week 3 against the Titans and leading the team in tackles the following week against the Ravens while also registering his first career forced fumble...Finished the season making 48 tackles (38 solo) in addition to his forced fumble...Played significant time on special teams and made seven stops (four) for the unit...(9/11) at NO: Made his Raiders debut and spent the majority of the game playing on special teams...(9/18) vs. Atl.: Saw an increase in playing time and recorded two stops for the defense at middle linebacker...(9/25) at Ten.: Made his first career NFL start, manning the middle at linebacker...Finished tied for second on the team with six tackles, his best output of his rookie season...Also recorded his first special teams tackle...(10/2) at Bal.: Made his second consecutive start while manning the middle of the defense...Finished with a game-high 16 tackles (13), also tied with S Reggie Nelson for the most in a game by a Raider this season...Forced a fumble for the first time in his career with 8:56 left in the third quarter when he took down RB Terrance West...(10/9) vs. SD: Made his third consecutive start at middle linebacker, registering four tackles (two) including one for loss...Also saw time on the special teams unit...(10/16) vs. KC: Recorded his fourth straight start. registering nine tackles (six)...His nine stops were second most on the team...(10/23) at Jac.: In his seventh appearance in his rookie campaign, served as an exclusive member of the special teams unit and recorded one assisted tackle...(10/30) at TB: Played in his eighth game of the season, contributing primarily as a special teams player in the victory...(11/6) vs. Den.: Saw limited action on defense while being a major contributor on the special teams unit...(11/21) vs. Hou.: Registered his first stops on defense since Week 6, finishing with three tackles (two) while also contributing in a special teams role...(11/27) vs. Car.: Started at middle linebacker in the absence of LB Perry Riley Jr., his first start since Week 6...His eight stops (seven) led the team in the victory...(12/4) vs. Buf.: Saw limited action on defense with the return of Riley Jr., and played an increased role on special teams...(12/8) at KC: Recorded two special teams tackles (one) in the game...(12/18) at SD: Notched another tackle on special teams...(12/24) vs. Ind.: Recorded his sixth special teams tackle of the season in the victory...(1/1/17) at Den.: Played in his 16th game of the year, one of three rookies on the team to do so...Recorded his seventh special teams tackle, tied for fourth most on the year...
+Postseason: (1/7/17) at Hou.: Recorded three tackles (two) in his first career postseason appearance and saw a large role on special teams.